 Before the promotion: Have the candidate take the free assessment.
 Map their natural approach.
 Identify the leadership behaviors their approach will find easy and the ones it will find hard.
 Build a development plan for the hard ones.

 First 90 days: Pair them with a leader who has a complementary approach.
-A Gold Mine new leader learns from an Orange Sky mentor how to move faster.
-A Blue Ocean new leader learns from a Gold Mine mentor how to set clear standards.
+A Natural Gold Mine new leader learns from a Natural Orange Sky mentor how to move faster.
+A Natural Blue Ocean new leader learns from a Natural Gold Mine mentor how to set clear standards.

 Ongoing: Give them feedback in their approach language.
-Tell the Gold Mine leader the specifics of what's working.
-Tell the Blue Ocean leader how the team feels.
-Tell the Green Planet leader how their decisions connect to strategy.
-Tell the Orange Sky leader the results their leadership is producing.
+Tell the Natural Gold Mine leader the specifics of what's working.
+Tell the Natural Blue Ocean leader how the team feels.
+Tell the Natural Green Planet leader how their decisions connect to strategy.
+Tell the Natural Orange Sky leader the results their leadership is producing.

 The Cost of Getting It Wrong